 - 1. Planning and initial approval stage

+- 2. Preparation stage

-- 2. Developing program contents stage
+- 3. Developing program contents stage

-- 3. Final program approval stage.
+- 4. Final program approval stage.

 5.1.2.1.
 Planning and Initial Approval Stage

 Before starting developing a new program.
 The college must get an initial approval from standing committee for curriculum and study systems.
 To get the initial approval, the following steps must be followed: